atxryan/cobalt/docs/2_QUICK_START_GUIDE.md

 ### **Final Step:** Teardown Infrastructure

-Tearing down the infrastructure just created is as easy as running a terraform command within the scope of the same Terraform environment and workspace that created it.
-Gaining access to the scope of the workspace is as easy as navigating to the Cobalt CIT template directory holding a reference to the environment and workspace.
+Tearing down the infrastructure just created is as easy as running a Terraform command within the scope of the same Terraform environment and workspace that created it.
+Gaining access to the scope of the workspace is as easy as navigating to the Cobalt CIT template directory that's holding a reference to the environment and workspace.

-1. From within the Azure portal, visit the Azure blob storage json file (i.e. "az-hw-$USER") which remotely holds the state of your deployed Azure infrastructure and view it's contents.
-The next step will wipe out the contents of this file and delete the associated Azure infrastructure.
+1. From within the Azure portal, visit the Azure blob storage json file (i.e. "az-hw-$USER") and view it's contents.
+This file remotely holds the state of your deployed Azure infrastructure.
+Here, you should see references to the Azure infrastructure that you just created.
+The next step will wipe out the contents of this file.

 1. Locally, from the az-hello-world directory, execute the following command to teardown your deployment and delete your resources.